Observing Meteors using GB3MBA

 ScreenShot 1

 Screenshot 1 shows an echo from the ionised trail of a meteor probably no bigger than a grain of sand.
 The vertical line is a direct signal from the beacon which you will see if you are within about 200km of it or if there are favourable propagation conditions.
 SDR Console allows you to view, display and record meteor events.
 Later in this project you will be able to use your own receiver or those in the network to display, record and analyse meteor echoes using the audio I/Q data that they will make available.
-But for initial evaluation and some of the tests recommended in this document SDR Console, which is available Free (see Ref 1) is very useful.
+But for initial evaluation and some of the tests recommended in this document SDR Console, which is available free here SDR Console download

 screenshot1.jpg